If you have set your heart on owning a Maine Coon cat, you definitely aren’t alone.

-There are a range of different cat brushes available on the internet, suited for different purposes.
-We’ve tried most types, and found these three from Amazon offer great value for money.
+There is a range of different cat brushes available on the internet, suited for different purposes.
+We’ve tried most types and found these three from Amazon offer great value for money.
 They are currently on offer, so grab a bargain whilst you can!

 Deshedding Brush – We have found this brush brilliant for removing excess, loose hair from our Maine Coons thick fur.
 It hooks the hair that has shed, yet is still caught within the two undercoats, then gently removes it.